Chapter 2:

 “I’ll…tell you when you get here?”

 Vernon started off sounding troubled.
 “Listen up Nick’O, I just got a call from the cops, so you’ll probably be getting one soon too.
 They’re most likely going to want you to come down to the station.”
-Nicolaus’s heart jumped in his chest.
-The thoughts of blowing that officer off the side of the ridge resurfaced.
-He felt almost like throwing up due to the sudden overwhelming anxiety but held it back.
+Nicolaus’s heart jumped in his chest!
+Thoughts of blowing that officer off the side of the ridge resurfaced, bringing anxiety…and guilt!
+Nausea swelled in his stomach due to the sudden overwhelming panic setting in!
 “Hey, you still there?
-I need you to listen.
+I need you to listen!
 Remain calm and don’t…”

 “I know, okay!
 I’m headed home for now.
 If they call me…and only if they call me, I’ll go.”

 Nicolaus sat in the car off to the side of the road.
-With the radio turned off, the cars whizzing by filled the dead air.
-He placed his head on the wheel, and then undid his seat belt.
-He cranked the car seat back and stared at the ceiling.
+Since the radio was turned off, only the cars whizzing by filled the silence.
+He placed his head on the wheel, undid his seat belt and cranked the car seat back to stare up at the ceiling.
 (And I’d almost gotten that crap out of my head.
-I’m saying that was ‘crap’ now…what’s wrong with me?
+I’m saying that was ‘crap’ now…what’s wrong with me?!
 How can people live with themselves after killing someone?
 I should just turn myself in.
 No, I can’t!
 If I did, then…everyone else would get in trouble too.
 It’s not like we meant for that to happen!
 I…I just…I’m making this worse.
 The longer we wait, the worse it’s going to get.
-Damnit all!
+Dammit!
 I don’t know what I’m supposed to do!
-If only I had an answer or…knew what the hell I was supposed to do.
-That Vernon could remain calm this entire time is so…unnerving.
+If only I had an answer or…knew what the hell I was supposed to do!
+That Vernon, he stayed calm the entire time, it’s so…screwed up!
 The more I’m around that guy…the more he confuses me.
 At work, he’s the type to come up with the plan; the others would rely on him for answers.
 Years later, and I still don’t trust people like that…people who can always remain calm and try to maintain control.
 It’s so unnatural…)

-Nicolaus looked at his phone and noticed he’d spent nearly an hour just staring off into space.
-(Dani’s probably still waiting for me.)
-He still had a twenty-minute drive ahead of him.
-After taking a few deep breaths he resumed his trip home.
+Nicolaus peered at his phone once more, noticing he’d spent nearly an hour just staring off into space.
+With a twenty-minute drive still ahead, and after taking a few deep breaths, he resumed his trip home.

 End of Chapter 2